Issuance and Trading of Government and ...

 Covenants are provisions in the bond indenture.
 They are legally enforceable rules that borrowers and lenders agree upon when a bond is issued.

-Affirmative covenants, also known as promises, involve commitments that the borrower pledges to fulfill.
-Unlike negative covenants, these typically don’t restrict the issuer’s day-to-day decisions.
-Examples include making timely interest and principal payments to bondholders, maintaining assets, complying with laws and regulations, using bond proceeds appropriately, providing financial reports promptly, allowing bondholders the option to redeem bonds at a premium during an acquisition, and including clauses like pari passu, ensuring equal treatment of debt obligations.
-Another significant affirmative covenant is the cross-default clause, indicating a default if the issuer defaults on any other debt obligation.
+Affirmative covenants, also known as promises, are actions that the borrower commits to undertake.
+Unlike negative covenants, they do not typically curtail the operational decisions of the issuer.
+Examples include making punctual interest and principal payments to bondholders, ensuring and upkeeping assets, adhering to relevant laws and regulations, utilizing the proceeds from the bond issue appropriately, providing financial reports in a timely manner, allowing bondholders the option to redeem their bonds at a premium if the issuer undergoes acquisition, and clauses like the pari passu, which guarantees equal treatment of debt obligations.
+Another notable affirmative covenant is the cross-default clause, which signifies a default if the issuer defaults on any other debt obligation.

 Affirmative Covenants are actions that the borrower promises to perform.
 They are typically administrative in nature and do not usually impose additional costs on an issuer nor materially constrain the issuer’s discretion in operating its business.
 On the other hand, negative covenants are prohibitions on the borrower.
 They are designed to protect bondholders by preventing the issuer from taking certain actions that might increase the risk of default.
 However, they should not be so restrictive that they hinder the issuer from capitalizing on opportunities or adapting to changing business circumstances.